Gustav Simon: Germanization

 In addition to the political assimilation, Simon pursued a harsh and unrelenting policy of cultural Germanization.
-On 6 August 1940, he ordered the closure of all French schools and banned the use of the French language and the Luxembourgish dialect.
+On 6 August 1940, he ordered the closure of all French schools and banned the use of the French language and the Luxembourgish language.
 German was declared the exclusive official language for government, education, the media, law and the economy.
 All commercial signs, building inscriptions, advertising and printed matter, as well as all traffic, street and road signs were required to be in German.
 Violations were punishable by fine or imprisonment.

 Additionally, on 31 January 1941, Simon issued orders that Luxembourgers with non-German or foreign given names were required to adopt the German version of that name or, if no such form existed, to select a German given name.
 Likewise, those whose surname had been of German origin but had later been changed to a non-German form, were required to resume the original surname.